FAQ

 Can I interview caregivers before they are assigned to me?

-Our normal process is not to have clients interview caregivers, but this is not a hard and fast rule.
-Rather, we find that simply beginning service and trying out the relationship is the best way to determine whether the match between caregiver and client will work.
-Remember, we can quickly change caregivers if the client so chooses.
+No, though you always have the right to change caregivers.
+Our normal process is not to have clients or their family members interview caregivers, but this is not a hard and fast rule.
+Frankly, we find that simply beginning service and trying out the relationship is the best way to determine whether the match between caregiver and client will work.
+Usually, it takes several visits to see if the match is strong.
+Our success rate in matching caregivers and clients right from the start is extremely high.
+Remember, we can always quickly change caregivers if the client so chooses.

 How do I schedule visits?